-Pumpkin pie spice substitution: If you do not have pumpkin pie spice on hand, you can substitute with 1 ½ teaspoons cinnamon, ½ teaspoon nutmeg, 1/8 teaspoon clove; or a close approximation.
+Pumpkin pie spice substitution: If you do not have pumpkin pie spice, you may substitute: 1 teaspoon ground cinnamon, 1/4 teaspoon ground ginger, 1/2 teaspoon ground nutmeg, and a pinch of ground clove.

 Pans: I use an 8×8-inch Pyrex pan here, but you can also use a lined pie or cake pan, and then cut the pieces to look like pumpkin pie slices.

-Above: This was baked in a pie pan and served soon after taking out of the oven, so it has a looser texture, more like pumpkin pie.
-The longer it sits (or is refrigerated overnight) the firmer it will get.
+Above: This was baked in a pie pan and served soon after taking out of the oven, so it has a looser texture.
+The longer it sits (or is refrigerated overnight) the firmer it will get (see below).

 Above: These are completely cooled, so they are firm enough to be cut into snack-sized squares.
 The bottom squares have a little grated macadamia nut on them instead of frosting.

-Above: You can make mini pumpkin pies slices.
-After baking and cooling, slice pan into three equal strips and then cut out little pie slices as you go across each strip.
-I just bought an inexpensive cake decorating kit for the cute frosting.
-You can find a kit in my online Store.
+Above: You can also make mini pumpkin pies slices.
+After baking in a square pan and cooling, slice into three equal strips and then cut out little pie slices as you go across each strip.
+I bought this inexpensive cake decorating kit for the frosting.

 Please click here to visit my Amazon kitchen store with all my favorite products (appliances, pans, kitchen tools, food items, and books).
 When you make a purchase, I receive a small commission that helps support this site.
 Thank you for your purchase and your support!